-On October 8, 2019, Summit JV MR 1, LLC (the "Borrower"), as borrower, and Summit Hospitality JV, LP (the "Parent" or "GIC Joint Venture"), as parent of the Borrower, and each party executing the credit facility documentation as a subsidiary guarantor, entered into a \$200.0 million credit facility (the "GIC Joint Venture Credit Facility") with Bank of America, N.A., as administrative agent and sole initial lender, and BofA Securities, Inc., as sole lead arranger and sole bookrunner.
+In October 2019, Summit JV MR 1, LLC (the "Borrower"), as borrower, and Summit Hospitality JV, LP (the "Parent" or "GIC Joint Venture"), as parent of the Borrower, and each party executing the credit facility documentation as a subsidiary guarantor, entered into a \$200.0 million credit facility (the "GIC Joint Venture Credit Facility") with Bank of America, N.A., as administrative agent and sole initial lender, and BofA Securities, Inc., as sole lead arranger and sole bookrunner.
 The Operating Partnership and the Company are not borrowers or guarantors of the GIC Joint Venture Credit Facility.
 The GIC Joint Venture Credit Facility is guaranteed by all of the Borrower's existing and future subsidiaries, subject to certain exceptions.

 The GIC Joint Venture Credit Facility is comprised of a \$125.0 million revolving credit facility (the "\$125 Million Revolver") and a \$75.0 million term loan (the "\$75 Million Term Loan").
-The GIC Joint Venture Credit Facility has an accordion feature which allows us to increase the total commitments by up to \$300.0 million, for aggregate potential borrowings of up to \$500.0 million on the GIC Joint Venture Credit Facility.
-At December 31, 2022, we had \$125.0 million outstanding under the \$125 Million Revolver.

-The \$125 Million Revolver and the \$75 Million Term Loan will mature on October 8, 2023.
-Each individually can be extended for a single consecutive twelve-month period at the Joint Venture's option, subject to certain conditions.
+The GIC Joint Venture Credit Facility has an accordion feature which allows the GIC Joint Venture to increase the total commitments by up to \$300.0 million, for aggregate potential borrowings of up to \$500.0 million on the GIC Joint Venture Credit Facility.
+At December 31, 2023, the GIC Joint Venture had \$125.0 million outstanding under the \$125 Million Revolver.
+The \$125 Million Revolver and the \$75 Million Term Loan have an initial maturity date of September 2027 and can be extended for a single 12-month period at the option of the GIC Joint Venture, subject to certain conditions.
+As such, the \$125 Million Revolver and the \$75 Million Term Loan have a fully extended maturity date of September 2028.